Syslog (xm_syslog)

 -

-The configuration parser strips whitespace, so it is not possible to define a space as the delimiter unless it is enclosed within quotes:
+The configuration parser strips whitespace, so to define a space as the delimiter enclose it within quotes:

 Delimiter ' '